duckduckgo/zeroclickinfo-goodies/CONTRIBUTING.md

 **2. Dive in**

-Make a comment on issues you'd like to work on.
-Feel completely free to dive right in.
+Go ahead and comment on any issues you're interested in helping with.
 Let us know what you're thinking and if you'd like any help or guidance.

 As always, feel free to [ask us anything](mailto:open@duckduckgo.com), and don't forget the handy [Instant Answer documentation](https://duck.co/duckduckhack/ddh-intro).